brashrebel/google-campaign-text-replacer/readme.txt

 1. Upload to wp-content/plugins
 1. Activate in Plugins
-1. Go to Tools- - >URL Creator
+1. Go to Settings- - >Campaign Text
 1. Have a ball!